SHOW SIDEBAR

 We may even have to suffer alone because our family and friends do not support us but there is hope.
 Jesus promised in Luke 21:18 that, "...there shall not an hair of your head perish".

 Jesus' second coming may seem like it's taking a long time and that is why it is important for us to not become complacent or lose hope as we anticipate His return.
-In your patience you will win your soul/life.
+Like a farmer waits patiently for his crop, there is a great need of endurance through the testing of your faith.

 5. "And not only so, but we glory in tribulations also: knowing that tribulation worketh patience;" Romans 5:3 KJV

-In this scripture passage Paul is offering wisdom on how tribulations are necessary for us to develop patience.
+Paul is offering wisdom on how tribulations are necessary for us to develop perfect patience.

-Both Paul and James speak about glorying in tribulations because tribulation produces patience.
-"My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience".
-(James 1:2,3)
+James reiterates this in James 1:2,3 saying, "My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience".

 6. "And patience, experience; and experience, hope:" Romans 5:4 KJV